nikiroo/fanfix/README.md

 - http://mangafox.me/: a well filled repository of mangas, or, as their website states: most popular manga scanlations read online for free at mangafox, as well as a close-knit community to chat and make friends
 - https://e621.net/: a Furry website supporting comics, including MLP
 - https://sofurry.com/: same thing, but story-oriented
-- https://e-hentai.org/: upon request (feel free to ask for more websites!)
+- https://e-hentai.org/: done upon request (so, feel free to ask for more websites!)

 ## A note about file support